 - T.1.1.
-ON DISTANCE TESTS.
-Maintenance and acceptanc, tolerances for taximeters shall be as follows: - On Overregistration: 1 percent of the interval under test. - On Underregistration: 4 percent of the interval under test, with an added tolerance of 100 ft or 30 m whenever the initial interval is included in the interval under test.
+ON DISTANCE TESTS.- Maintenance and acceptance tolerances for taximeters shall be as follows: - On Overregistration: l percent of the interval under test.
+On Underregistration: 4 percent of the interval under test, (b) with an added tolerance of 100 ft or 30 m whenever the initial interval is included in the interval under test.